fatilala/DSAI-1015/README.md

   ◦ Plotting joint plots and correlation matrix of features with the popularity

 ### 2) Regression & Classification Notebook:

    ◦ LINEAR REGRESSION:
       - We selected certain song features based on the the correlation matrix alongside popularity
       - Performed univariate regression.
       - Performed multivariate regression with popularity

    ◦ DECISION TREE CLASSIFIER:
       - Converted popularity to a categorical variable and we performed univariate classification.
       - We found a high number of misclassifications hence we used → AdaBoostClassifier which helped reduce misclassifications.
       - Performed multivariate classification utilising the AdaBoostClassifier → we saw better results.

 ### 3) K Means Clustering Notebook:

    - We sought to tackle the song popularity prediction based on different genres of songs.
    - We grouped the songs into distinct clusters in terms of → many streams, average streams, or less streams.
    - Model then analysed characteristics of songs within each cluster .
-    - Our theory was that we could then place a song under one of the clusters based on its features and then predict the popularity of that song.
+   - Our theory was that we could then place a song under one of the clusters based on its features and then predict  popularity of that song.

 ### 4) Neural Network Notebook:

    - Our goal → to use a deep multi-layered neural network, having it take in data from all the 10x features and predict if the song is popular or not.
    - We opted to use a normal Artificial Feed-forward Neural Network with 5 hidden layers.
    - Employed “MinMaxScaler” alongside to improve accuracy by scaling
-    - Input data was split into batch sizes of 128 and run over 30 epochs
+   - Input data was split into batch sizes of 128 and run over 30 epochs.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## FINDINGS